eniac/Flightplan/testing/experiment_notes/snort_test.md

 -c is the config file to use.
 -i is the interface over which snort monitors data.

 3) When using the run_snort.sh script for automating test use case, make certain to enter the rate values as integer, not float. i.e, instead of '5.00' , input '5'.
 This is a current limitation for the script if it needs to work.

+Datapath:
+tclust1----->tofino---->dcomp1